-Kundalini Flow, a Hatha/Vinyasa & Kriya Yoga Training
+Kundalini Flow, a Hatha/Vinyasa & Tantra Kriya Yoga Training

-This training takes an integrative approach to yoga, rooted in classical asana and alignment principles and fusing them with the ancient Kundalini and Tantric traditions.
+This training follows an integrative approach to yoga, grounded in asana and alignment principles and synthesizes them with the ancient Kundalini and Tantric traditions.
+We will also focus on cultivating our energy, our life force/prana.
+This training also includes a level one Reiki certification with Cami Cote.
 The intent of this training is to create a path for practitioners to live with greater awareness and to help others to do the same.
-The practices include asana, bandhas, pranayama, mantra, Kriya and a thorough understanding of the subtle body.
+The practices include asana, bandhas, pranayama, mantra, Kriya, Reiki and a detailed comprehension of the subtle/energy body.

-The Kundalini Flow Yoga teacher training combines the alignment precision and physical focus of Iyengar and Ghosh yoga with the subtle dimensions of Kundalini Kriya.
-This training is a comprehensive, life affirming process that explores the healing and transformational aspects of yoga.
-It imparts knowledge and technology that has been passed down from teacher to student for millennia to address our deep nature and potential and to apply that knowledge to our contemporary needs and goals.
-We want to cultivate and assure your excellence as a teacher and an effective personal presence.
-The powerful experiences that come from practice and the embrace of a personal Sadhana help you mature and refine a clear authentic sense of self.
+The Kundalini Flow Yoga teacher training combines the alignment precision and physical focus of alignment based Hatha Yoga such Iyengar and Ghosh yoga with the subtle body properties of Kundalini Kriyas and energy awareness of Reiki.
+This training is a wide-ranging, positive process that explores the healing and transformational aspects of yoga and connects you to your inner self.
+It bestows knowledge and technology that has been passed down from teacher to student for thousands of years to address and connect to our deepest selves and potential and then to apply that knowledge to our present day requirements and intentions.
+We want to prepare and assure your greatness as a teacher and to cultivate comfort and confidence in all that you do in service and healing for others.
+The potent and influential experiences that come from yoga practice and the incorporation of a personal Sadhana and Reiki help you blossom and refine a simple, genuine sense of your true nature.

 *After initial Saturday;